Do Go On - 345 - Dame Julie Andrews

 Oh, sweetie.

-No, I'm actually incredibly young and youthful
+No, I'm actually incredibly young and youthful and I'll never die.

-So, I don't know.
+So I don't know.

-I don't know about it.
+about it.

-for services to the performing arts and received the award from Queen Elizabeth II
+for services to the performing arts

 at Buckingham Palace.

-Yeah, she's a dame.
+Yeah, she's a Dame.

 Does she command all the dames?

-Sort of like a sir, she's a dame.
+Sort of like a Sir,

-She's like, Helen Mirren, do what I want.
+She's like, Helen Mirren,

-But the commander, is that an extra thing?
+is that an extra thing?

 I don't know.

-Pretty cool though, isn't it?
+Pretty cool, though, isn't it?

-Dame Commander.
+Dame commander.

-Dame Commander.
+Dame commander.

-She had the Kennedy Center Honors in 2001
+She had the Kennedy Center honors in 2001,

 and she's been nominated for 135 awards.